-During his 36-years at SASH, Dr Saklad has provided clinical care and educaton in a variety of settings and treatment roles.
+During his 35 years career, Dr. Saklad has provided clinical care and education in a variety of settings and treatment roles at SASH.
 He team teaches didactic courses for second and third professional year pharmacy students.
-He is the course director for Advanced Pharmacotherapy Laboratory, a third professional year laboratory where students to develop their clinical presentation skills that is taught on four campuses across Texas.
-He precepts and mentors fourth professional year pharmacy students on their clinical rotations in psychiatric pharmacy at SASH.
+He is the course director for Advanced Pharmacotherapy Laboratory, a third professional year opportunity for students to develop their clinical presentation skills that is given across four campuses.
+He precepts and mentors fourth professional year pharmacy students at SASH.
 He received the UT Austin College of Pharmacy’s Teaching Award from the Class of 2014.
 He authored and successfully discussed with members of the Texas Legislature the creation of a clinical research unit at SASH that was funded by the Texas Legislature and jointly governed by the UT Austin College of Pharmacy, UT Health Science Center San Antonio Department of Psychiatry and SASH.

-Dr. Saklad initiated and developed the first websites for the UT Austin College of Pharmacy in 1994 and the College of Psychiatric and Neurologic Pharmacists (CPNP) in 1997.
-He was a founding member of CPNP in 1998 and the CPNP Foundation in 2012.
-In 2003, he was elected to the Board of Directors of CPNP for a two-year term.
+Dr. Saklad initiated and developed the first websites for the UT Austin College of Pharmacy in 1994, the College of Psychiatric and Neurologic Pharmacists (CPNP) in 1997, and the CPNP Foundation in 2015.
+He helped to design and was a founding member of CPNP when it incorporated in 1998 and the CPNP Foundation in 2012.
+In 2003, he was elected to the Board of Directors of the CPNP for a two-year term.
 He has served as a member or officer of the CPNP Communications Committee since the creation of CPNP from 1995 to 2011 and was the Founding Senior Editor of the Mental Health Clinician, CPNP’s Open Access journal, from 2011-13.
-Currently, he serves as a member of the CPNP Foundation’s Board of Directors and the CPNP Business Development Committee.
-He is the Director of the University of Texas Psychiatric Pharmacy Program.
-He has chaired the University of Texas at Austin College of Pharmacy’s Psychiatric Pharmacotherapy Update since 2007.
+Currently, Dr. Saklad is a member of the CPNP Foundation’s Board of Directors as well as a member of the CPNP Business Development Committee.
+He was on the task force that created the directory of mental health pharmacies to improve patient access.
+He is the Director of The University of Texas Psychiatric Pharmacy Program.
+In 1988, he helped to create and has chaired The University of Texas at Austin College of Pharmacy’s Psychiatric Pharmacotherapy Update since 2007.

 Dr. Saklad continues to publish articles and presents to many groups around the country on a variety of pharmacy and mental health related topics.
 He edited Psychopharmacology Update newsletter from 1998-2002, and edited two editions of a compendium based upon this newsletter, Psychopharmacology Desktop Reference, published by Manisses Communications Group in 1999 and 2002.